OVERVIEW OF NSU

-Step 1 – Submit an Application for Admissions
+Step 1 – Submit Application for Admission

 Freshman applicants have two ways to apply:

 A nonrefundable $50 application fee is required either application.

 Note: NSU has an optional essay.
 You can choose one of the five prompts provided on the Common Application or an original writing sample of your choice if using the NSU Shark Select Application.

 Step 2 – Request Submission of Official Transcripts

 Your counselor can submit your transcript and recommendation either electronically through Naviance, SendEDU or the Common Application.
 If documents are not submitted electronically, they can also be mailed to:

 Home School Education Students Send Verification of Compliance and Completion of Home Education Program, to include: